HomeTechOps

 NAS setup planner

-Choose a safer NAS direction for backups, photos, media, remote access, drive growth, and power protection.
+2026-aware NAS platform direction for backups, photos, media, remote access, and drive growth, including the Synology 2025-series transcoding trap.

 High priority